 Traffic Sign Manual

-Please refer to the documents and guides at the right to find the necessary information to design and fabricate all traffic signs.
+Please refer to the documents and guides below to find the necessary information to design and fabricate all traffic signs.
 If a special sign is required that is not already a standard, it must be approved by the City of Eugene Traffic Engineer.
-Please contact Steve Gallup, traffic operations supervisor, for further assistance at 541-682-4960.
+Please contact Kris Olson in Public Works Traffic Operations for further assistance at 541-682-4960.

 The City of Eugene utilizes standardized sign designs.
 If the Federal Highway Administration (FHWA) has the specific sign as a design standard, it must be used.
 If there is no federal design standard that meets a specific need, it may be available from ODOT’s sign design standards.
 The next step is to reference the City of Eugene sign manual, which contains the additional signs that have been approved by the City as design standards.